Skip to main content

 Archiving and Restoring Projects

 Archiving a project duplicates all media associated with the project file.
-You create a self contained archive bundle, including all media and the project file itself.
+You create a self-contained archive bundle, including all media and the project file itself.
 This is useful to either transfer your project to another drive or user, or for any archiving purposes.
-This process is comparable with the process of consolidation known from non-linear editing software.
+This process is comparable to media consolidation in other non-linear editing software.

 A .dra archive can include: